+9.A.
+SLO Assessment - Compliance

-(A) SLO Assessment-Compliance: Are all course SLOs being systematically assessed at least once every 4 years?
-Describe the coordination of SLO assessment across sections and over time Yes, the one full-time faculty member in the Political Science Department coordinates and collects the SLO data for all courses and inputs them into TracDat.
+Are all active courses being systematically assessed over a 3-year cycle?
+Describe the coordination of SLO assessment across sections and over time.

+Yes, the one full-time faculty member in the Political Science Department coordinates and collects the SLO data for all courses and inputs them into TracDat.